 Two platoons from the Securitate and three from the border guard surrounded the County Party Committee at around 11:00 am.

-At 1:30 pm, the Minister of National Defense, General Vasile Milea, gave the intervention order, authorizing the use of live ammunition,
+At 1:30 pm, the Minister of National Defence, General Vasile Milea, gave the intervention order, authorising the use of live ammunition,

 A state of emergency was declared.

 The order assumed the presence of a foreign enemy, insinuated the idea of imminent armed